Telemarketing scammer at Crimes of Persuasion

 The deception may be intentional, as in the case of an investment scam infiltrator, but could just as easily be the result of an enthusiastic, but misguided, participant in a local gifting club or international pyramid scheme.

-In a world of increasing complexity, many people feel the need for a shorthand way of knowing who to trust.
-This is especially true when it comes to investing money.
 Unfamiliar with how our financial markets work, too many people don't know how to thoroughly research an investment and its salesperson.

-Affinity fraud poses a danger since it undercuts the usual warnings about investment schemes promoted by strangers.
 In these cases, the fraud may come to a your attention as the result of a contact from a friend, colleague or someone who inspires a bond of trust.

 "You can trust me," says the scammer, "because I'm like you.
 We share the same background and interests.
 And I can help you make money."
-The normal process of cautious skepticism is replaced by social banter.

 Start At The Top